WellingtonNico/AutoCompleteComponent/README.md

 Let's suppose you need to display an image in the dropdown options for example.
 Well, in this case you can fully customize the rendered option using the fragments.
-The context of the selected item may vary depending on the needs of the component whether it is single of multiple so inspect the code to understand a little more.
+The context of the selected item may vary depending on the needs of the component whether it is single or multiple choice field, inspect the code to understand a little more.
 Ex:

 ```cs